Welcome to the magnificent world of different types of deer! Across the globe?

 Gray brockets feed on leaves, fruits, and twigs, using their specialized teeth to strip vegetation from branches.

-They have a solitary nature and are most active during twilight and nighttime hours, making them elusive and rarely seen by humans.
+They are solitary and most active during twilight and nighttime, making them elusive and rarely seen by humans.

 Despite their secretive lifestyle, Gray brockets play an essential role in their ecosystem by helping to disperse seeds through their consumption of fruits.